 Evidence suggests that even where parents protect their children from having to cut back on food, the indirect effects are likely to be profound.
 The cheapest foods are often the least healthy and the nutritional quality of diets varies substantially between rich and poor in Britain.
 The evidence suggests that child food insecurity exists, and potentially affects millions of children but that the nature, extent and effects of child food insecurity are poorly understood.
 The problem has received scant political attention and children’s voices are absent.
 There is an urgent need for an Inquiry to address this.

 This Parliamentary Inquiry into Children’s Future Food has the support of a cross party group of 14 parliamentarians and two All Party Parliamentary Groups.
 It also has the support of the Children’s Commissioners in all four UK nations.
 This support reflects the growing concern across the UK of the impacts of poverty on the diets, health, development and wellbeing of children.
-Until now children’s own experiences and perspectives have been largely absent from policy thinking and political discourse about food and poverty.
+Until now the experiences and perspectives of children and young people (aged 18 and under) have been largely absent from policy thinking and political discourse about food and poverty.
 The Inquiry will address this critical gap.